CyanogenMod/android_device_sony_huashan/README.md

 The Sony Xperia SP (codenamed _"HuaShan"_) is a mid-range smartphone from Sony Mobile.

 It was announced on 18 March 2013.

-It was supported in CyanogenMod 10.2 & 11, 12 and now supported by CyanogenMod 12.1
+HuaShan was supported in CyanogenMod 10.2, 11, 12, 12.1 and now by CyanogenMod 13.0

 Basic   | Spec Sheet
 -------:|:-------------------------